grindjs/grindjs/docs/guides/routing.markdown

 })
 ```

-> Grind uses a single controller instance for _all_ requests to that controller.
-If you’re coming from a language/framework that uses a new controller instance for each request, it’s important to remember how this impacts your code.
-You can no longer assume that state set on a controller will only apply to the current request context.
+> {note} Grind uses a single controller instance for _all_ requests to that controller.
+If you’re coming from a framework that uses a new controller instance for each request, it’s important to remember how this impacts your code.
+You can’t assume that state set on a controller will only apply to the current request context.